-Here are the five players to have won a Golden Boot and finished with the most assists in a Premier League season:
+Here are the six players to have won a Golden Boot and finished with the most assists in a Premier League season:

 Andy Cole believes his goalscoring record in the Premier League is under-appreciated and it is fair to say the former Golden Boot winner has a valid point, with only Alan Shearer and Wayne Rooney having ever managed more than Cole’s 187 goals in the division.

 That figure is all the more impressive given Cole scored just one penalty as part of that haul, whilst the former Newcastle and Manchester United forward possesses a unique piece of history in being one of just three players in Premier League history to top the league for goals and assists in the very same season.

 Cole’s achievement came during a sensational spell at St James’ Park where he fired Kevin Keegan’s Newcastle to promotion before taking the Premier League by storm, enjoying a brilliant individual season to fire the Magpies to third in their first season back at the highest level.